jlhutch/pylru/README.txt

 WriteThroughCacheManager
 ========================

 Often a cache is used to speed up access to some other high latency object.
 For example, imagine you have a backend storage object that reads/writes from/to a remote server.
 Let us call this object *store*.
 If store has a dictionary interface a cache manager class can be used to compose the store object and an lrucache.
 The manager object exposes a dictionary interface.
 The programmer can then interact with the manager object as if it were the store.
-The manager object takes care of communicating with the store and cacheing key/value pair in the lrucache object.
+The manager object takes care of communicating with the store and caching key/value pairs in the lrucache object.

 Two different semantics are supported, write-through (WriteThroughCacheManager class) and write-back (WriteBackCacheManager class).
-With write-through, lookups from the store are cached for future lookups, but insertion and deletions are updated in the cache and written through to the store immediately.
-Write-back works the same way, but insertion are updated only in the cache.
-These "dirty" key/value pair will only be update to the underlying store when they are ejected from the cache or when a sync is performed.
+With write-through, lookups from the store are cached for future lookups.
+Insertions and deletions are updated in the cache and written through to the store immediately.
+Write-back works the same way, but insertions are updated only in the cache.
+These "dirty" key/value pair will only be updated to the underlying store when they are ejected from the cache or when a sync is performed.
 The WriteBackCacheManager class is discussed more below.

 The WriteThroughCacheManager class takes as arguments the store object you want to compose and the cache size.
 It then creates an LRU cache and automatically manages it::